This year, we launched two national campaigns:

 From Newcastle and Glasgow to Gosport and Watford, we’ve visited older people groups and forums across the country.
 Sharing information with attendees about our campaigns and finding out more about the key issues affecting them as they grow older.
 This insight is invaluable when informing our campaigns and determining what we take action on.

-We made powerful films featuring some of our wonderful campaigners: Graham, and .
+We made powerful films featuring some of our wonderful campaigners: Anisah, Eve, Patricia and Margaret, Graham, Sue and Gillian.
 These films told the stories of the people on the ground who are impacted by these failing systems.
-We have shared them across social media and directly with decision makers to remind them why solutions are needed., , ,
+We have shared them across social media and directly with decision makers to remind them why solutions are needed.

 In April, we held a parliamentary reception and invited MPs to come and learn more about the social care system and why we believe introducing free personal care would help people.
 This event was attended by politicians from all parties, who got to find out how much it would cost to introduce free personal care and met people with personal experience of the social care system.
 Following this event, many of the MPs pledged to support our campaign calls in Westminster.